Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

 // Create a service client
 AzureKeyCredential credential = new AzureKeyCredential(key);
-SearchServiceClient client = new SearchServiceClient(endpoint, credential);
+SearchIndexClient client = new SearchIndexClient(endpoint, credential);

 // Create the index
 SearchIndex index = new SearchIndex("hotels")